Skip to main content

 • Engineering and Production

-In addition, there are Applied Learning (Vocational English) and Applied Learning Chinese (for non-Chinese speaking students).
+In addition, there is Applied Learning Chinese (for non-Chinese speaking students).

 Other Language Subjects